Universal Fault-Tolerant Quantum Computing with Stabiliser Codes: Restrictions on Sets of Fault-Tolerant Logical Gates

 Asymmetric code families are those with significantly different distances of logical Pauli operators.
 Precisely, a code family is symmetric if it admits a set of generators, $\mathbf{P}_g$ of the logical Pauli group such that $d_{\bar{P}}\propto d$ for all $\bar{P}\in\mathbf{P}_g$.
 Otherwise, it is asymmetric.
 Asymmetric code families are expected to be $\mathbf{B}$-constrained, as their logical Pauli operators can be partitioned into sets of lower-distance operators and higher-distance operators which cannot be interchanged by bounded-spread quantum channels.
 This intuition can be made precise: as shown in Appendix \ref{AppendixSecIIIB}, $\mathbf{L}_\downarrow$ for asymmetric code families is contained in the subspace of the logical operators spanned by $\mathbf{P}_\downarrow$, so $\mathbf{B}$ leaves invariant the subspace stabilised by these logical Pauli operators, precluding universality.
 Thus, asymmetric stabiliser code families are constrained by Theorem~\ref{Th2} and Corollary~\ref{Cor1}.

 An illustrative example of an asymmetric code family is the three-dimensional surface code \cite{Vasmer}.
 This has logical $\bar{X}$ and $\bar{Z}$ operators supported on regions of two and one dimensions respectively, and so their ratio scales with the linear dimensions of the code making the code family asymmeteric.
 For this code family, $\mathbf{L}_\downarrow=\{\bar{I},\bar{Z}\}$ (since $\bar{Z}$ is the only one-dimensional logical operator), so $|\bar{0}\rangle$ is stabilised by all bounded-spread logical operator implementations.
-This precludes a universal set of bounded-spread logical operator implementations and hence a universal set of unconditionally fault-tolerant logical operator implementations by unitary quantum channels.
+This precludes a universal set of bounded-spread logical operator implementations and hence a universal set of LNP logical operator implementations.

 An alternative way for a code family to be $\mathbf{B}$-constrained is for the group generated by $\mathbf{L}_\downarrow$ to be the logical Pauli group.
 This is sufficient because then $\mathbf{B}$ is contained in the Clifford group, which is not universal.
 A sufficient condition for this is that the code family is symmetric and has infinite disjointness.
 The disjointness of a stabiliser code is a measure of how many almost disjoint representatives there are of each logical Pauli operator (see Appendix \ref{AppendixB} or Ref.~\cite{JochymOConnor} for a more precise definition) and infinite-disjointness code families are those with a disjointness, $\Delta$, satisfying $\lim_{l\to\infty} \Delta(l)=\infty$.
 As shown in Appendix \ref{AppendixSecIIIB}, for infinite-disjointness code families all logical non-Pauli operators, $\bar{U}$, satisfy $\lim_{l\to\infty}\frac{d_{\bar{U}}}{d_{\bar{P}}}=\infty$ for some logical Pauli operator $\bar{P}$.
 For a code family that is also symmetric, this implies that a generating set of logical Pauli operators is contained in $\mathbf{P}_\downarrow$ while no logical non-Pauli operators are in $\mathbf{L}_\downarrow$, so $\mathbf{B}$ is contained in the Clifford group.
 Thus, symmetric, infinite-disjointness stabiliser code families are constrained by Theorem \ref{Th2} and Corollary \ref{Cor1}.